maciuszek/setup_gentoo/README.md

-### Basic Gentoo Installation With Systemd On A LUKs Encrypted EXT4 Filesystem For Systems With An NVMe SSD, AMD64 Intel CPU, NVIDIA GPU and UEFI
+#### Scripted Gentoo installation with systemd on a LUKs encrypted ext4 filesystem for systems eith a NVMe SSD, x86-64 Intel CPU, Nvidia GPU and UEFI

-1. Disable Secure Boot in you target computers BIOS (This can be re-enabled later)
+1. Disable Secure Boot in you target computers UEFI (This can be re-enabled later)
-2. Boot into a live gentoo environment https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Media
+2. Boot into a live Gentoo environment https://wiki.gentoo.org/wiki/Handbook:AMD64/Installation/Media
 3. Configure networking
 4. Pull this repository
 5. Review all the shell scripts